 Reading & Phonics

-At North Borough Junior School, pupils are expected to read five times a week at home and we use our RED TED strategy to help motivate and reward pupils for reading at home.
+At North Borough Junior School, pupils are expected to read at least three times a week at home and we use our 'Book Busters' strategy to help motivate and reward pupils for reading at home.
+The children have come up with this name themselves to allow ownership over the strategy.
 We also ensure that pupils have the opportunity to visit the fiction library once a week to change their reading book or read a range of other books too.
+To promote reading for pleasure at home, we will have Scholastic Book Fair visit the school twice a year where there are plenty of high quality texts to be purchased.
+A percentage of all profits goes towards buying new books for the school.

-Our approach to developing pupils understanding of phonics is through using Sounds Write.
+Our approach to developing pupils understanding of phonics is through using the Sounds~Write programme.
 We use a multisensory approach and pupils are provided with a picture, a song and an action to help them learn each different sound.
-This is an effective and interactive way for our less able pupils in Year 3 to recall phonemes on a daily basis.
+This is an effective and interactive way for our pupils in Year 3 who need continued phonics support.
 It aims to build pupils' speaking and listening skills, as well as prepare pupils to learn to read, by developing their phonic knowledge and skills.
+To support your childs journey from learning phonics to reading fluently, we have the Oxford Reading Scheme for pupils to follow.
+This also links with the scheme used by St Paul's Infant School so there is a consistency for your child.

 Mrs Nicholls (Reading & Phonics Coordinator)